Yalaouf/gostman/README.md

 - [Bubble Tea](https://github.com/charmbracelet/bubbletea) - A powerful, elegant, and fun TUI framework for Go.
 - [Testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library.

 That's it!
-No other dependencies are required.
+No other dependencies are required. (not like other languages that need a million packages for simple tasks, looking at you JavaScript/TypeScript).

-## Comming Soon
+## Coming Soon
+- The TUI itself
 - Save requests
 - Collections
 - Environment variables